calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 > I tend to overthink (understatement of the year) so I should definitely be writing more.
 In the first year of this blog I managed to write eight posts.
 I chalk it up to a productive spurt in the early COVID lockdowns.
 In 2021 I only managed to write five.
 I think it'd be a big win if I wrote ten or more posts in 2022.
 Writing has compounding benefits so I want to start the compounding sooner than later.

+Including this post I was able to publish 14 blog posts in 2022 well exceeding my goal.
+One of my posts went viral on Hacker News and accrued more than 60k visitors to my website growing my email list to a little more than 100 people.
+In the grand scheme of things these are still very small numbers.
+However, back in 2020 when I started blogging I would have been flabbergasted to see these numbers.
+And I'm sure that if I keep up this pace of blogging these numbers will continue to grow at a compounding rate.

 {{< begin_task_list >}}

-- [ ] Publish 10+ blog posts.
+- [x] Publish 10+ blog posts.

 ### Guitar

 > Learning guitar was one of the best decisions I made in 2021 so I want to keep my foot on the gas pedal.
 The hardest thing here will be continuing to do focused practice; at the one year mark I have enough skill that I find it really easy to waste a whole practice session just noodling rather than working on the fundamentals.

+Identify the risk of noodling rather than practicing was very prescient of me.
+This has been a big issue for me in 2022 and is the main reason why I made so little progress on grade 3, ear training, and theory.
+I'm not too mad about it because I have fun noodling and music is ultimately about fun for me --- but it would still be nice to grow as a musician.

+I did however have a lot of success in playing in front of people and jamming with other players.
+I spent a lot of time going out of my comfort zone doing these things this year.

+In hindsight the stretch goal was maybe too ambitious for me this year.

 {{< begin_task_list >}}

 - [ ] Complete Justin Guitar Beginner Grade 3.
 - [ ] Complete Justin Guitar Ear Training and Theory up to Grade 3.
-- [ ] Keep playing in front of family and friends to practice performing.
+- [x] Keep playing in front of family and friends to practice performing.
-- [ ] Find more people to jam with.
+- [x] Find more people to jam with.
 - [ ] Stretch goal: Record a cover of a song.

 ### Web 3.0

 > 2021 was the year that I got red-pilled by crypto; I started buying ETH and BTC; I started mining HNT; but most of all I read and listened to a lot of crypto content.
 In 2022 I want to double down on actually tinkering around with crypto.
 I'm convinced that Web 3.0 is going to be huge so I want to get in early.
 The end goal of the tinkering is to discover what still needs to be built and to go build it.

+My thoughts here haven't changed since the halfway check-in.
+Besides continuing to dollar cost average into ETH and BTC I have made no progress here.
+Frankly I think that my passion here has just cooled off which I am more than okay with.
+I’m still convinced (even in the current bear market) that there will be a myriad of world changing use cases for crypto.
+I’m also still convinced that there is an adequate possibility of a highly asymmetric upside for owning crypto on a multi-decade time horizon.
+All that being said I currently have no desires to build or actively participate in the space.
+Besides investing I’ll still keep hosting Helium miners cause it is low effort and fun.
+I’d also still like to pick up some ENS domains.

 {{< begin_task_list >}}

-- [ ] Continue to dollar cost average my way into ETH and BTC.
+- [x] Continue to dollar cost average my way into ETH and BTC.
-- [ ] Purchase or host more Helium miners.
+- [x] Purchase or host more Helium miners.
 - [ ] Register an ENS domain.
 - [ ] Try out some DeFi protocols.
 - [ ] Buy some NFTs and get involved with the communities.